IsaacCDHall/du-son-Jardin/README.md

 ## Credits

 This project was a group effort back in April, 2019 and the revival branch is an effort to bring this back to life as many packages had depreciated and the animations were never fully functional beforehand.
 I owe a big thanks to everyone from Epicodus who helped in the creation of this project!
-I encourage you to go check them out as well
+I encourage you to go check them out on LinkedIn

 [Victoria Martinez](https://www.linkedin.com/in/victoria-martinez72/)